 Do this hike at the very end of September or first half of October when the golden larches spread their magic!
-I’m sure this hike would also be pretty in the summer, but this is an excellent fall hike!
+This hike is also pretty in the summer, but fall is when it really shines with gorgeous golden larches.
 With it’s short distance and relatively flat terrain, it’s good for shorter, cooler days.

 Where is it?